robotology/human-gazebo/README.md

 # human-gazebo

 This repository contains the human gazebo models that are used with [Human Dynamics Estimation](https://github.com/robotology/human-dynamics-estimation) software suite.
+The files are generated using [xsens motion capture](https://www.xsens.com/) data and [human-model-generator](https://github.com/dic-iit/human-model-generator).
 The human model links are made of several simple rigid bodies as shown in the figure below:

 ![Human model image](misc/human-model.png)